Come and see the truth about God's character

 True reconciliation is not about appeasing an angry God and changing His mind toward us, but about us changing our minds toward Him.
 True reconciliation is accomplished when we, through the demonstration of Christ, see the evidence that we have a tender loving Father who loves us with "an everlasting love" simply because we are His children (Jeremiah 31:3)

 As Jesus is “the Light of the world”, we too are to be lights amidst the darkness of confusion (Matthew 5:14-16).
-Not to receive an award or to escape some pending punishment, but for the sole purpose of glorifying God, by vindicating His character before the entire universe.
+Not to receive an award or to escape some pending punishment, but for the sole purpose of glorifying God, by vindicating His character to the world.

-“For, behold, the darkness (confusion) shall cover the earth, and gross darkness (misapprehensions concerning God’s character) the people: but the LORD shall arise upon thee, and His glory (true character) shall be seen upon thee.”
+“For, behold, the darkness [confusion] shall cover the earth, and gross darkness [misapprehensions concerning God’s character] the people: but the LORD shall arise upon you, and His glory [true character] shall be seen upon you.”

 (Isaiah 60:2)